Infinite-Limit-Data-Science/chat-app/api/gwblue_text_splitters/README.md

 We now need to clear up the concept of a population standard deviation.
 A hypothesized population mean $\mu_0$ is simply the value you’re testing in your null hypothesis: “I assume the true mean is 100” (for instance), and I want to see if my sample data conflict with that assumption.
 A population standard deviation σ is about the spread (variability) in the population.
 It can come from completely different sources—large historical data, industry/engineering specs, or repeated past measurements that have established how much the data typically vary.
 This means: Even if you aren’t sure the true mean is 100 (that’s exactly what you’re testing!), you could still have high confidence that the standard deviation is about 10, because many previous studies or manufacturing records have shown the process always has around 10 hours of variability.
 Hence, in a z‐test:
 - You bring a hypothesized $\mu_0$ (the population mean you want to test).
-- You also bring a known 𝜎 (from historical/industrial knowledge) that describes how wide the distribution is around whatever the true mean is.
+- You also bring a known population standard deviation 𝜎 (from historical/industrial knowledge) that describes how wide the distribution is around whatever the true mean is.
 They don’t have to come from the same source, and one doesn’t depend on the other.
 You’re simply saying, “Given we know the standard deviation is about 10 (from large past data), let’s see if new sample data conflict with the claim that $H_0: \mu = \mu_0$.”

 In classical stats testing, you may have a population mean (hypothesized mean), a population standard deviation and your own sample mean based on sample data.
 Why do you need a sample mean in z-tests?
 You need the sample mean in a z‐test because the whole purpose of the test is to see how far your observed average (from your sample) deviates from the hypothesized population mean $\mu_0$.
 In other words: